watxd/mathcask/README.md

 at [github.com/susam/mathb][mathb].

-Users appreciated MathB.in for its ease of use and robust support for GitHub Flavoured Markdown (GFM), and MathJax-powered LaTeX.
+Users appreciated MathB.in for its ease of use and robust support for GitHub Flavoured Markdown (GFM) and MathJax-powered LaTeX.
 Since GFM is a strict superset of CommonMark, the parsing and rendering of user posts conformed to the CommonMark specification as well.